Peruz/load_lpp/JOSS/paper.md

 Load\_LPP automatically recovers the connection in case of timeouts, power loss, or TCP errors.
 This supports more autonomous and remote scientific setups, often running on limited power supplies.
 Load\_LPP uses timezone-aware datetime and also handles clock variations over the year (RFC 3339 - ISO 8601).
-The command-line help documents the connection and logging configurations, and provides convenient default values.
+The command-line help documents the connection and logging configurations, and provides convenient defaults.
 Thanks to the limited dependencies and [Rust](https://rust-lang.org/) low-level management of resources, the compiled executable can run on minimal-edge devices.

-The processing functionalities include common processing steps and more specific time-series operations, organized in `load_process`.
+The processing functionalities include generic and specific time-series operations, organized in `load_process`.
 First, it checks the continuity and order of the time series, handling time zones and clock variations.
-The second processing step removes periods specified by the user (maintenance, etc.) and stored in a text file.
+The second processing step removes periods specified by the user (maintenance, etc.) with a text file.
-The filtering also automatically detects anomalous periods, which can be added to the previous file.
+The filtering also automatically detects and adds anomalous periods to the above file.
-Then, a range-based filter checks whether the individual values are within an accepted range.
+Then, a range-based filter removes possible outliers.
 For smoothing and gap-filling the data, a weighted moving average is implemented with user-defined width and weight distribution.
 A maximum missing weight is defined so that the central value being interpolated is left to NaN when too many measurements, or associated weight, are missing.
-These operations are parallelized using both multi-threading and SIMD because of the expected long time series, high temporal resolution, and large smoothing windows.
-Alternatively, an adaptive-window solution is implemented to address the temporal variability of noise and load dynamics (`AWAT`).
+Alternatively, an adaptive-window solution addresses the temporal variability of noise and load dynamics (`AWAT`).
 This calculates the relative levels of signal and noise with a polynomial regression of the windowed data [@hannes2015; @peters2014].
-The optimal window width is calculated based on the Akaike's information criterion [@akaike1974]: significant and fast load changes favor shorter windows to avoid excessive smoothing; however, this is balanced by the relative relevance of the noise, which favors longer windows.
+The optimal window width is calculated based on the Akaike's information criterion [@akaike1974]: significant and fast load changes favor shorter windows but this is balanced by the relative relevance of the noise, which favors longer windows.
+All operations are parallelized using multi-threading and SIMD because of the expected long time series, high temporal resolution, and large smoothing windows.

 The visualization executable provides a convenient and interactive visualization of the data, reading both raw and processed data.
 The visualization smoothly handles the expected large time series, up to some millions of measurements.